almereyda/awesome-starred/README.md

 - [harp](https://github.com/sintaxi/harp) - Static Site Server/Generator with built-in preprocessing
 - [kandan](https://github.com/kandanapp/kandan) - Kandan is an Open Source Alternative to HipChat
 - [flask_user_map](https://github.com/kartoza/flask_user_map) - A simple flask for creating user community maps
-- [geonode](https://github.com/GeoNode/geonode) - GeoNode is an open source platform that facilitates the creation, sharing, and collaborative use of geospatial data.
 - [tilestream](https://github.com/cutting-room-floor/tilestream) - A high-performance map tile server powered by MBTiles files
 - [dspace-app-apollong](https://github.com/apollo-ng/dspace-app-apollong) - DSpace aims to enable people to find, collect, edit, structure and share any kind of information in a real-time, massive-collaboration, augmented-reality-environment (like wikipedia), based on a very common ground: The map of the area, where people actually are, around their Geolocation.
 - [pouchdb](https://github.com/pouchdb/pouchdb) - :koala: - PouchDB is a pocket-sized database.